 - Zest one lemon, and juice two lemons.
 Thinly slice the garlic clove.

 - Put a large pot of water over high heat, covered, until it comes to the boil.

 - Cook the pasta about 8-10 minutes, until it is al dente - it should have just a little bite to it.

 - In the last minute of cooking time for the pasta, add the kale to the pot and stir to submerge it.

 - Remove one-cup of water from the pasta pot and set aside.

 - Remove the pasta and kale from the heat, and drain well.
-If you have use a colander to drain the pasta, return the pasta to the pot.

 - Add lemon juice, lemon zest, thinly sliced garlic, red pepper flakes, and olive oil to the pot.
 Stir well to combine.

 - Let the garlic oil cook for 3-5 minutes, until the garlic is just beginning to turn golden.

 - Add the pasta and kale, and stir to combine well.